MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

     def __call__(self, *, answer: str, **kwargs):
         return {"answer_length": len(answer)}
 ```
-Then run the evalutor on a row of data by importing a callable class:
+Then run the evaluator on a row of data by importing a callable class:

 ```python
 with open("answer_len/answer_length.py") as fin: